akshat157/meditate-app/README.md

 * [Dev Ed](https://www.youtube.com/channel/UClb90NQQcskPUGDIXsQEz5Q)'s amazing [tutorial](https://www.youtube.com/watch?v=oMBXdZzYqEk) for the same project but using vanilla JS, HTML and CSS.
 * My friend [@Adi2612](https://github.com/Adi2612/) for helping me solve some major issues.
 * Google, Stackoverflow and the whole open source community! <3

+Do :star: the project if you find it good enough.
+Thanks!